Blizzards, snow and ice disrupt hundreds of US flights - Local News 8

 Another day of harsh winter weather brought continued air travel misery across the United States on Thursday with hundreds of flights canceled and many more delayed by snow storms and plunging temperatures.

-As of 9 a.m.
-ET, some 781 airplane departures had been scrapped and more than 1,000 delayed within the US, according to flight tracking site FlightAware.
-The schedule disruptions come a day after more than 1,700 flights were dropped and nearly 7,000 delayed.
+As of 11 a.m.
+ET, near;y 840 airplane departures had been scrapped and more than 1,800 delayed within the US, according to flight tracking site FlightAware.
+The schedule disruptions come a day after more than 1,700 flights were dropped and more than 7,000 delayed.

 Blizzards, snow dumps and ice have hit a huge swath of the western and northern US stretching from California to New York and New England, with much of the upper Midwest experiencing particularly heavy snowfalls.
 More than 60 million people were under winter weather alerts early Thursday.

-Minneapolis-St. Paul International airport was the worst affected with 132 departures and 95 arrivals struck off.
-Over the border in Canada, Toronto’s Pearson International airport was showing 70 departure and 56 arrival cancellations.
-Delta was the worst affected carrier, accounting for more than 200 of the overall cancellations and about 150 delays.
+Minneapolis-St. Paul International airport was the worst affected with more than 130 departures and nearly 100 arrivals struck off.
+Over the border in Canada, Toronto’s Pearson International airport was showing 70 departure and 57 arrival cancellations.
+Delta was the worst affected carrier, accounting for more than 200 of the overall cancellations and about 180 delays.

 Chicago O’Hare International, Boston Logan International, Portland International and Denver International were also showing significant impact.